 Adam Morgan has served as a director of Heron since February 2023 and as Chairman of the Board since April 2023.
 Beginning in 2020, Mr. Morgan has served as the Chief Investment Officer of Velan Capital Investment Management LP, a healthcare-dedicated investment firm based in Alpharetta, Georgia.
-Mr. Morgan also currently serves on the board of directors of Alimera Sciences, Inc., where he serves as a director and member of the company's compensation committee, and Health Outlook Corporation, a privately-held developer of predictive healthcare technology and service based in New York, New York, where he serves as a director and chair of the audit committee.
+Mr. Morgan also currently serves on the board of directors of Alimera Sciences, Inc., where he serves as Chairman of the board, and Health Outlook Corporation, a privately-held developer of predictive healthcare technology and service based in New York, New York, where he serves as a director and chair of the audit committee.
 Previously, Mr. Morgan served as Senior Analyst at Broadfin Capital, LLC, a healthcare dedicated investment firm based in New York, New York, where he covered the Biotech and Pharmaceutical sectors, from February 2018 to June 2020.
 Prior to that, Mr. Morgan served as Senior Analyst at Iguana Healthcare Partners LLC, a healthcare-dedicated investment firm based in New York, New York, where he covered Medical Devices and Specialty Pharmaceuticals, from 2015 to January 2018.
 Mr. Morgan also served as Analyst at Pura Vida Investments, LLC, a healthcare-focused investment firm, where he covered global Medical Devices, from 2014 to 2015.
 Earlier in his career, Mr. Morgan served as a Research Associate at Cowen and Company (a subsidiary of Cowen Inc.), a financial services company, on the firm's Medical Supplies and Devices team, from January 2014 to June 2014.
 Mr. Morgan received his B.S. in Chemistry from the University of Minnesota and his MBA from the Carlson School of Management at the University of Minnesota.
 Mr. Morgan was initially appointed as a director of the Company pursuant to the Cooperation Agreement.
 The Board has concluded that Mr. Morgan should serve as a director based on extensive investment experience and operational background focused on the healthcare and biotechnology sectors as well as his corporate governance expertise.

 Susan Rodriguez has served as a director of Heron since September 2021.
 Ms. Rodriguez has more than 25 years of experience in the biopharmaceutical industry, serving in senior commercial and operational management roles.
 Ms. Rodriguez has served as Chief Commercial Officer of Ardelyx, Inc. since May 2020.
 From 2014 to 2019, Ms. Rodriguez served as the Chief Executive Officer of Tolmar Pharmaceuticals, Inc. ("Tolmar"), a U.S. commercial specialty oncology company, for which in 2019, Ms. Rodriguez was named President of the branded division upon the formation of the global entity, Tolmar, Inc. At Tolmar, Ms. Rodriguez built out their U.S. specialty pharmaceutical business to become a market leader, which required establishing commercial presence in both 340B and private hospitals.
-Prior to Tolmar, from 1990 to 2014, Ms. Rodriguez held various positions of increasing responsibility at Abbott Laboratories ("Abbott"), most recently as Divisional Vice President of Global Marketing, where she led the global marketing function for an international portfolio of Abbott products.
+Prior to Tolmar, from 1990 to 2014, Ms. Rodriguez held various positions of increasing responsibility at Abbott Laboratories ("Abbott"), most recently as Divisional Vice President of Global Marketing, where she led the global marketing function for an international portfolio of Abbott Products.
 Prior to this role, Ms. Rodriguez served as the Vice President and General Manager of the Abbott Renal Franchise.
+Ms. Rodriguez should serve as a director based on her experience in senior management and commercial operations with other biotechnology and pharmaceutical companies.